Healing TouchSkip to the navigation

 What is healing touch used for?

-People use healing touch to help treat many diseases.
-Supporters of healing touch believe it is especially helpful for healing wounds, curing infections, and relieving pain and anxiety.
 Some research studies have shown that, like yoga and meditation, healing touch reduces anxiety and stress.

 Is healing touch safe?